justinarndt/MBL/README.md

 python src/main.py --config configs/supremacy_L100.yaml
 ```

-## 7. License & Commercial Use
+## 7\.
+License & Commercial Use

-This project is open-source under the CC-BY-NC-ND 4.0 (Creative Commons Attribution-NonCommercial-NoDerivatives) License.
+This project is protected under the **CC-BY-NC-ND 4.0** (Creative Commons Attribution-NonCommercial-NoDerivatives) License.

-**Research Use:**
+Research Use:

 Academic and personal research use is permitted and encouraged.

-**Commercial Disclaimer:**
-For enterprise deployment, particularly on processors with $L > 50$, or for integration into automated calibration pipelines (including "Digital Twin" Hamiltonian Learning modules), please contact the author directly.
+Enterprise & Commercial Use:

+For enterprise deployment, particularly for:

+*   Processors with lattice size $L > 50$

+*   Integration into automated calibration pipelines

+*   Use of the "Digital Twin" Hamiltonian Learning modules

+Please refer to COMMERCIAL.md for licensing terms.

-**Concept & Architecture:** Justin Arndt.
+**Contact:** Justin Arndt.